gaehlerm/SoftwareEngineering/README.md

 The first meeting of a sprint is the planning.
 It involves the entire team discussing the tickets and deciding which ones to include in the sprint.
 The sprint planning for a two-week sprint may take half a day.

-Part of the meeting involves the planning game (see Work Planning), where the story points for each ticket are estimated.
+Chapter of the meeting involves the planning game (see Work Planning), where the story points for each ticket are estimated.
 This is necessary to plan the scope of the next sprint.

 Next is the daily meeting.
 This meeting is not mandatory and it’s very short.
 It is kind of replacing the coffee machine gossip.
 Everyone very briefly says what they are doing at the moment and if there are any blockers.
 There are no discussions in this meeting.
 Discussions are held afterwards.